 Read a Book

 Finding a good book can be challenging sometimes, but once you find the perfect match, it seems like everything is in the right place.
-Check out the books from our Top 5 Books to Read This Semester, find a cozy place to sit, and imagine yourself as one of the characters.
+Check out a book from the library, find a cozy place to sit, and imagine yourself as one of the characters.

 Make a DIY present